 10. Sola Wood Flower Arrangement (Similar Style), $80 at Petals By Sarah

-Sola flowers are forever flowers, they won't wilt or die.
+Sola flowers are forever flowers and won't wilt or die.
 They make a great decoration for an office desk or the home.

 11. Fabric Tulip Bouquet (Similar Style), $14+ at Fabric Bags And More